telerik/maui-docs/controls/autocomplete/getting-started.md

 ## Define the Control

 When your .NET MAUI application is set up, you are ready to add a AutoComplete control to your page.
-The following example demonstrates the definition of the `RadAutoComplete` with `ItemsSource` bound to property from a ViewModel class.

 Here is the AutoComplete definition in XAML and C#: